Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 Theorem~\ref{thm:fatou} provides the first example where such continua arise in one-dimen\-sio\-nal \emph{complex} dynamics, answering a long-standing open question.
 The second author learned of this problem for the first time in an introductory complex dynamics course by Bergweiler in Kiel during the academic year 1998--99; see~\cite[p.~27]{bergweiler-notes}.

 A Fatou component $U$ is called \textit{periodic} if $f^p(U)\subseteq U$ for some $p\in\N$, and $U$~is \textit{preperiodic} if there exists $q\in\N$ such that $f^{q}(U)$ is contained in a periodic Fatou component; otherwise $U$ is called a \textit{wandering domain} of $f$.
 The work of Fatou and Julia left open the question whether wandering domains exist.
 In 1976, Baker \cite{baker76} showed that transcendental entire functions can have wandering domains, while Sullivan~\cite{sullivan85} proved in 1985 that they do not occur for rational functions.
-If $f$ is a polynomial, a bounded periodic Fatou component $U$ is either an immediate basin of a finite attracting or parabolic periodic point, or a \emph{Siegel disc}, on which the dynamics is conjugate to an irrational rotation.
+If $f$ is a polynomial, a bounded periodic Fatou component $U$ is either an immediate basin of a finite attracting or parabolic periodic point, or a \emph{Siegel disc}, on which the dynamics is conjugate to rotation by an irrational angle.
 In the former case, it is known that $U$ is a Jordan domain \cite{roesch-yin08}.
-Dudko and Lyubich have announced a proof that the boundaries of Siegel discs of \emph{quadratic} polynomials are also Jordan curves.
-This would rule out Lakes of Wada boundaries, and provide a negative answer to Question~\ref{qu:fatou} for maps in this family.
-Both questions remain open for polynomials of degree at least three, but it now seems reasonable to expect that, for polynomials and rational maps, the answer to Question~\ref{qu:fatou} is negative.
+Less is known about the possible topology of Siegel disc boundaries.
+However, suppose that $f$ is a \emph{quadratic} polynomial with a Siegel disc $\Delta$ of rotation number $\alpha$.
+Petersen and Zakeri~\cite{petersenzakeri04} proved that $\partial \Delta$ is a Jordan curve when $\alpha$ belongs to a positive measure set of rotation numbers.
+Shishikura and Yang~\cite{shishikurayang} and Cheraghi~\cite{cheraghitopology} showed that the same holds for all \emph{high-type} rotation numbers (for which all coefficients of the continued fraction expansion exceed a certain universal constant).
+Dudko and Lyubich~\cite[Theorem 1.2]{dudkolyubichsiegel} recently announced that, without restriction on the rotation number $\alpha$, the function $f$ is injective on the orbit of $\overline{\Delta}$.
+This rules out Lakes of Wada boundaries, and provides a negative answer to Question~\ref{qu:fatou} for quadratic polynomials.
+Both problems remain open for polynomials of degree at least three, but it seems reasonable to expect that, for polynomials and rational maps, the answer to Question~\ref{qu:fatou} is negative.
 The problem whether the \emph{whole} Julia set can be a Lakes of Wada continuum is related to \emph{Makienko's conjecture} concerning completely invariant domains and buried points of rational functions; compare~\cite{sun-yang03} and~\cite{cmmr09}.

 In contrast, our motivation for considering Question~\ref{qu:fatou} comes from the study of wandering domains, which have been the focus of much recent research; compare~\cite{bishop15,benini-rippon-stallard16,bishop18,martipete-shishikura20,benini-fagella-evdoridou-rippon-stallard}.
 They have also recently been studied in higher-dimen\-sional complex dynamics; compare \cite{abdpr16,bocthaler21b,hahn-peters21,arosio-benini-fornaess-peters19}.
 A wandering domain $U$ of an entire function $f$ is called \emph{escaping} if it is contained in the escaping set $\I(f)$ and it is called \emph{oscillating} if it is contained in the \emph{bungee set}